-In the end of this summer my friend Victoria and I were planning the autumn fun we were going to have, since we´re both nuts about food, we decided to head to Madrid for a couple of days to check out their food scene, both healthy and not so healthy options.
+At the end of this summer, my friend Victoria and I were planning the autumn fun we were going to have since we’re both nuts about food, we decided to head to Madrid for a couple of days to check out their food scene, both healthy and not so healthy options.

-As we did our research on Madrid we thought it would be great fun to do a food tour, which are really popular here in Spain.
+As we did our research on Madrid we thought it would be great fun to do a food tour, which is really popular here in Spain.

 Our eye fell on Devour Madrid food tours since we know they operate in Barcelona as well.
-They do five different day and night tours through out Madrid that lasts from 3,5 – 4 hours.
+They do five different day and night tours throughout Madrid that lasts from 3,5 – 4 hours.
 The one that caught our attention were Tapas, Taverns and History tour at night.
-What´s better then eating, drinking and get to listen to someone that knows the way around town, right?
+What´s better than eating, drinking and get to listen to someone that knows the way around town, right?

 By the name you can kind figure out what it´s about, yes it´s like it sounds, while we nibbled on delicious Spanish tapas in traditional taverns we got to hear about the Spanish history and fun curiosa.

-The tour started out at Plaza Isabel II, were our tour guide Joy originally from New York, waited to take us for walk though the old centre of Madrid and it´s food history.
+The tour started out at Plaza Isabel II, where our tour guide Joy originally from New York, waited to take us for a walk through the old centre of Madrid and it´s food history.
 We were a small group of only four, a young couple from the US, Victoria and I.

 The first stop on the Tapas, Taverns and History tour were just by our meeting point at Plaza Isabel II, we had the pleasure to try what are for sure two of the top five most known foods from Spain, Jamón Iberico/Iberian and Campo Real olives.
 The ham we tasted were from Joselito´s black Iberian pigs, which is the most renowned Jamón producer in Spain, a whole leg goes for about 900€-1.000€.

-As we are savouring the Jamón and olives accompanied by a glass of Vermouth, Joy, how´s fountain of information and a great storyteller narrates the history behind the famous Spanish tapas and how Madrid actually ended up to be the capital of what we today call Spain.
+As we are savouring the Jamón and olives accompanied by a glass of Vermouth, Joy, who’s a fountain of information and a great storyteller narrates the history behind the famous Spanish tapas and how Madrid actually ended up to be the capital of what we today call Spain.

 As we keep up with the tour we walk by the beautifully lit up Royal Palace, here we get to know all about the monument of Philip IV, his horse and Galileo (yes he had something to do with it).